node-red/node-red-ui-nodes/node-red-node-ui-mylittleuinode/README.md

 node-red-node-ui-mylittleuinode
 ===============================

-A Node-Red dashboard ui node to help you create your own ui node.
+A Node-RED dashboard ui node to help you create your own ui node.

 The intention of this node is to show the user the how/where/what of creating a custom ui node.
 All of the code in the `.html` and `.js` files are commented extensively and places the key sections of code into blocks to be edited.